dram/smlnj-mirror/dev-notes/cps-primops.md

       - `F_ULE` -- unordered, less than, or equal (`?<=`)
       - `F_LG` -- less than or greater than (`<>`)
       - `F_UE` -- unordered or equal (`?=`)

-      - `F_SGN` -- true if the sign bit of its argument is set
+  * `FSGN of int` -- true if the sign bit of its floating-point argument is set.

   * `BOXED` -- true if its argument is a pointer; *i.e.*, the lowest bit of the argument is 0.